 This time of year is when I feel most excited about Scandinavian design.
 Something to do with the ‘Scandi’ way of life just seems even more perfect and idyllic at this time of year.
-I’ve been steadily adding some new Christmas decorations to my collection already this year and I wanted to share my thoughts on how to decorate your home and tree this Christmas Scandinavian style.
+I’ve been steadily adding some new Christmas decorations to my collection and I wanted to share my thoughts on how to decorate your home and tree this Christmas in a simple Scandinavian style.

 - Keep it simple – keep colours, style and your theme simple.
 Choose white, naturals and green for a truly Scandi look.
 You can add a pop of red for extra festivity or sparkly silver or gold.
 Use, natural materials such as wood, cotton, linen, wool and foliage.

 - Create a welcoming hallway – this is the first space to greet you or your guests when you enter your house.
 Add a Scandi Advent star on your door or a festive Christmas wreath.

 - De-clutter the area where your Christmas tree will stand – box up and clear away any extra items in and around where your tree will stand.
 Make all the focus about the tree.
 Leave plenty of room underneath and around the tree for all the presents.
 If possible, place your tree in a basket or wrap the base of the tree in linen, sacking or brown paper for a more natural finish.

 - Add twinkly, sparkly lights on mantelpieces, around mirrors, outside and in your hallway.
 They don’t just have to adorn your Christmas tree.